Smoothness of compact horizons: Lorentzian cobordisms satisfying energy conditions are trivial

+A theorem due to Geroch \cite[Theorem~2]{Geroch67} states that a topologically nontrivial Lorentzian cobordism cannot satisfy the chronology condition.
+A result from 1977 by Tipler \cite[Theorems 3 and 4]{Tipler77} further implies that a nontrivial Lorentzian cobordism cannot satisfy certain energy conditions.
+Unfortunately Tipler's original proof, the methods of which are also used in \cite[p.\,295-298]{HawkingEllis} for proving Hawking's singularity theorem, is flawed in that it is implicitly assumed that a certain Cauchy horizon is $C^2$.
+In this section, we will apply \autoref{Compact horizons are smooth} to prove Tipler's theorem (here stated as \autoref{Full Tipler theorem}) without needing this assumption.

+The following is the theorem about cobordisms which is proved (but not stated in this form) by Tipler in \cite[Theorems 3 and 4]{Tipler77}.
+Tipler did not mention the need for the condition that $H^+(S_1)$ is $C^2$.
+However, his proof works when this hypothesis is added. \begin{thm} Let $n \geq 2$, let $S_1$, $S_2$ be compact $n$-dimensional manifolds and let $(M, g)$ be a compact connected Lorentzian cobordism between $S_1$ and $S_2$ which satisfies the either the strict null energy condition or the null energy condition together with the lightlike generic condition. \textbf{Suppose moreover that $H^+(S_1)$ is $C^2$.} Then there exists a diffeomorphism $\varphi \colon S_1 \times [0, 1] \to M$ such that the submanifold $\varphi(\{x\} \times [0, 1])$ is $g$-timelike for every $x \in S_1$; in particular, $S_1$ is diffeomorphic to $S_2$. \end{thm}

-\subsubsection{Tipler's theorem without smoothness hypothesis}
+\subsection{Tipler's theorem without smoothness hypothesis}

 We will prove the generalization of Tipler's theorem, suggested in \cite{Borde94}, to causally compact Lorentzian pseudocobordisms. \begin{thm} Let $n \geq 2$.
-Let $S_1$, $S_2$ be $n$-dimensional manifolds and let $(M, g)$ be a causally compact Lorentzian pseudocobordism between $S_1$ and $S_2$ which satisfies the lightlike convergence condition and the lightlike generic condition.
+Let $S_1$ and $S_2$ be $n$-dimensional manifolds and let $(M, g)$ be a connected, causally compact Lorentzian pseudocobordism between $S_1$ and $S_2$ which satisfies either the strict null energy condition (i.e. that $\Ric(X, X) > 0$ for all lightlike vectors $X$), or the null energy condition (i.e. that $\Ric(X, X) \geq 0$ for all lightlike vectors $X$) together with the lightlike generic condition (i.e. that each lightlike geodesic $\gamma$ contains at least one point at which $\dot\gamma^e \dot\gamma^f \dot\gamma_{[a} R_{b]ef[c} \dot\gamma_{d]} \neq 0$).